 What to do and see with us at Tours in Salta?

 Tours in Salta and the surrounding region offer a long and varied choice of things to do – there is something for everyone.
 All of the tours operated by Escaped Travel are custom-made, you choose what to do and we make it happen!

 - The highest vineyards in the world – tours and tastings

-- High altitude salt flats and stunning desert landscapes
+- High altitude salt flats and stunning Puna landscapes

 - Isolated, traditional villages & adobe churches

-- Rich pre-Inca & Inca history and living culture
+- Rich pre-Inca & Inca history and Gaucho living culture

 - Colonial rule history and architecture